Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Results

-In \textbf{RQ 2} we ask: In the context of our exchange system $\mathcal{S}$, are some fairness conditions (\textit{i.e.,} definitions of $\mathcal{F}$, described in \Cref{sec:fairness}) more feasible to achieve than others?
-In particular, how does varying $\mathcal{F}$ in scope and objective affect the ability of the system to achieve the ideal outcome?
+In \textbf{RQ 2} we ask whether some fairness conditions (\textit{i.e.,} definitions of $\mathcal{F}$, described in \Cref{sec:fairness}) are more feasible to achieve than others.
+In particular, how does varying $\mathcal{F}$ in scope (\textit{i.e.,} individual vs. group) and objective (mean vs. variance) affect the ability of the system to achieve that fairness outcome?
 To answer this question we run simulations as described previously.

 In \Cref{fig:rq1_gamma0} we show how optimizing for each fairness target $\mathcal{F}$ affects the measure of each outcome.
-Notably, we see that while when specifically optimizing for $\mu_{I}$ and $\mu_{\mathcal{G}}$, decentralized $m$-setting is able to effectively reduce the average price paid.
-On the other hand, achieving low standard deviation (\Cref{fig:rq1b,fig:rq1d}) is more difficult under both centralized and decentralized $m$-setting.
-We can investigate how optimizing for each fairness metric compares to the ``ideal" scenario.
-In Table \ref{tab:effectiveness} we show numerically that $\mu$-optimizing procedures are more feasible under decentralized settings, while $\sigma$-optimizing procedures either do no better or significantly worse than the initial starting point.
+Here we will focus on the decentralized scenario, as centralized price-setting results in minimal trades.
+We see that when specifically optimizing for $\mu_{I}$ and $\mu_{\mathcal{G}}$, decentralized price-setting is able to effectively reduce the average price paid.
+On the other hand, achieving low standard deviation (\Cref{fig:rq1b,fig:rq1d}) is more difficult.
+We can investigate how optimizing for each fairness metric compares to the ``ideal'' scenario.
+In Table \ref{tab:effectiveness} we show numerically that $\mu$-optimizing procedures are more feasible under decentralized settings, while $\sigma$-optimizing are less so.
+During decentralized negotiations, as $k$ (the number of times a consumer can act as intermediary) increases, intermediaries are able to benefit multiple times while buyers only benefit once.
+This increases the gap, even when choosing $\sigma$-optimizing pairings.

-Here, we also examine trade-offs --- can we achieve multiple definitions of fairness simultaneously? \Cref{fig:rq2_1_gamma1_real1} depicts how each methodology achieves a combination of individual mean welfare $\mu_I$ and group mean welfare $\mu_{\mathcal{G}}$.
-Every methodology either achieves both in tandem or achieves neither (the same holds for $\sigma_{I}$ and $\sigma_{\mathcal{G}}$).
-However, achieving low mean and standard deviation in welfare simultaneously is difficult (\Cref{fig:rq2_1_gamma1_real4}).
-One can try to achieve low mean, but will sacrifice low standard deviation, and vice versa.
-Our results suggest that in practice, the designer will need to choose which objective to optimize for.